aakashthakare/blog/blogposts/ses_receiving/ses_receiving.md

 <img src="./images/ses_email_receiving.png" height="420px" width="820px" />

-Rule set is a collection of rule which helps SES to decide what to do on the incoming mails for the given identity (domain).
+A rule set is a collection of rules that instruct SES how to handle incoming emails for your verified domain.
 For example, if email received for  `contact@akashthakare.com` I simply want to reply with "Thank you for contacting!
 I will surely get back to you soon. :)".
 This is just a simple example but you can have more complex rules and customisations in the ruleset.

 <img src="./images/ruleset.png" height="420px" width="820px" />